 Saint Paul said to the people of Galatia, "Do you not see that it is those who rely on faith who are the children of Abraham; our father in faith.
 All those who rely on faith will receive the same blessing as Abraham, the man of faith."

-(Adapted from the 1st reading of Friday 12th October 2012 -The letter of St Paul to the Galatians 3: 7-14)
+(Adapted from the 1st reading of Friday 12th October 2012 -The letter of St Paul to the Galatians 3: 7-14) In today's 1st reading, St Paul reminds us about the value of faith.

 St Paul and St Thérèse of Lisieux were people of great faith.
 Their lives and writings continue to help others to grow in Christian faith.
 To 'have faith' is to believe and trust in God's love for us.
 Faith is a precious gift from God that greatly enriches our lives.
-As 'Little Way Week' draws to a close for 2012, what will you do in the coming weeks to help your faith to develop?
+As 'Little Way Week' draws to a close for 2012, what will you do in the coming weeks to help your faith to grow?
 We can show our faith in God by loving and serving other people.
-Why not visit the 'Little Way Week' web area this weekend for more ideas on how to serve others, to learn more about St Thérèse's 'Little Way' and to help you understand and develop your faith?
+Why not visit the 'Little Way Week' web area this weekend for more ideas on how to serve others, to learn more about St Thérèse's 'Little Way' and to help your faith to grow?
 Please see www.catholicnews.org.uk/little-way-week

 Dear Lord Jesus, thank you for St Paul and St Thérèse, whose example and teaching help us to grow in faith.
 Please help our faith to grow so that we can know you better.
-Amen,
+Amen.